Visualizing Treasury Issuance Strategy: Motivation

-What follows can be conceived of as an alternative approach to reduced-form modeling and scenario analysis of this type, one that attempts to capture the salient features and expected long-term dynamics of more complex quantitative models (e.g. Monte Carlo methods that estimate a steady-state portfolio given market and strategy assumptions) that are, unavoidably, several orders of magnitude more computationally intensive.
-It is also a goal to obviate the need to focus on specific dollar issue sizes along finely-calibrated forward market paths, and instead bring relative allocation and borrowing fractions to the forefront of strategic consideration.
+What follows then can be conceived of as an alternative approach to modeling or scenario analysis of the types referenced above, and one that attempts to capture the salient features and expected long-term dynamics of more complex quantitative models (e.g. Monte Carlo methods that, in principle, estimate or at least approach a steady-state portfolio given market and strategy assumptions) that are, unavoidably, several orders of magnitude more computationally intensive.
+It is also a goal to obviate the need to focus on specific dollar issue sizes and near-term fluctuations along finely-calibrated forward market paths, and instead bring relative allocation, borrowing fractions, and underlying dynamics to the forefront of strategic consideration.

 Alternatively, and less ambitiously, this piece merely presents simple cost and risk proxy metrics relevant to and useful in visualizing issuance strategy, in the context of and as an adjunct to what is, in the abstract, a complex optimal stochastic control problem (for examples of the latter we can refer the reader to e.g. \cite{bolder1}, \cite{consiglio}, \cite{date}).
+Note these metrics and formulas are substantively identical to those presented and discussed, with a slightly different emphasis, for the zero-debt-growth case in~\cite{landoni}.
+Equivalent formulas have also been more recently used to aid discussion of modeling results by the Treasury Borrowing Advisory Committee in their presentations to Treasury, see for example PDF p.
+68 of ~\cite{tbac_2018q4} or p.
+112-113 of ~\cite{tbac_2019q2}.

-The next section gives definitions necessary to understanding of those metrics.
+The next section gives definitions necessary to understanding of the proxy metrics we put forth.